alexkernphysiker/math_h/README.md

 make

-For using this library as a submodule in your git repository please run:
+For using this project as a submodule in your git repository please run:

 git submodule add https://github.com/alexkernphysiker/math_h.git